Semileptonic and nonleptonic weak decays of bottom baryons $\Omega^{(*)}_{b}$: computation of semileptonic and nonleptonic weak decay width

 where $|\vec{P'}|=\frac{\lambda^{\frac{1}{2}}(M_{\Omega^{*}_{b}}^2,M_{\Omega_{c}}^2, q^2)}{2M_{\Omega^*_b}}$ and $\lambda(M_{\Omega^{*}_{b}}^2,M_{\Omega_{c}}^2,q^2)=M_{\Omega^{*}_{b}}^4+M_{\Omega_{c}}^4+q^4-2M_{\Omega^{*}_{b}}^2M_{\Omega_{c}}^2-2M_{\Omega^{*}_{b}}^2q^2-2M_{\Omega_{c}}^2q^2$.

 Having obtained the form factors from QCD sum rules method and the helicity amplitudes, decay widths of the considered nonleptonic $\Omega^{*}_{b}\rightarrow\Omega_{c}M$ weak decays are determined as presented in Table \ref{decaywidth32}.
-Regarding the significant progress, achieved in experiments, these theoretical results can be verified by experiment in future.
+Regarding the significant progress, achieved in experiments, these theoretical results, obtained for the first time especially within the QCD sum rules method, can be verified by experiment in future.

 In our computations, the CKM matrix elements are taken from the particle data group (PDG) review \cite{ParticleDataGroup:2024cfk},